-Show the rubric to your child before giving the assignment, so they will know in advance what is required of them.
+Show the rubric to the student before the assignment is given, so they will know in advance what is required of them.

-When you have marked the essay, show the rubric again to your child and how you evaluated their work compared with the various descriptors.
+When you have marked the essay, show the rubric again to the student and how you evaluated their work compared with the various descriptors.
 This way, the rubric becomes an important learning tool, not just a teacher resource.

-Read the descriptions of each trait - strong through to weak - so that you know what you are looking for in your child's work.
+Read the descriptions of each trait - strong through to weak - so that you know what you are looking for in the student's work.
 Each trait is covered in English and Word Building PACEs.